OpenSourceEconomics/econ-project-templates/README.md

 [Julia](https://github.com/pytask-dev/pytask-julia), or
 [Stata](https://github.com/pytask-dev/pytask-stata) is very easy, too.
-In fact, until [version 0.9](https://econ-project-templates.readthedocs.io/en/v0.9.0/), the template also included the worked example in R, too.
+In fact, until [version 0.9](https://econ-project-templates.readthedocs.io/en/v0.9.0/), the template included its worked example in R, too.
 We dropped it purely for lack of resources to maintain it.

 ## Getting Started